CDOT-EDX/Project/README.md

 *new option `"studentGraph": true` is available to show students KC scores at the end of a Snap*

+*new option `"evaluate": true` is available on advanceWith to let the frontend know that this advanceWith is marked

 *Can enable the panel Overlay with panelOverlay: true*